PrefectHQ/prefect/docs/concepts/schedules.md

     Longer schedules, such as one that fires at 9am every morning, will adjust for DST automatically.

-## Interval
+### Interval

 An `Interval` schedule creates new flow runs on a regular interval measured in seconds.
 Intervals are computed using an optional `anchor_date`.
-For example, here's how you can create a schedule for every 10 minutes in the deployment YAML file:
+For example, here's how you can create a schedule for every 10 minutes in a [block-based deployment](/concepts/deployments/#block-based-deployments) YAML file:

 ```yaml
 schedule: